Wakesurfing: History

-Wakeboarding's growth and mass appeal led the watercraft industry to advance technology to increase the size of wakes.
-This, in turn, provided an opportunity for wakesurfing to emerge from the shadows.
-Several sport pioneers, including, but not limited to Tim Lopes, Jerry Price, Jeff Page, Rick Lee, and others are noted with being at the forefront of modern wakesurfing.
-The first US design patent for a wakesurf was granted to Alfonso Corona in 1997.
+The increasing popularity of wakeboarding prompted advancements in watercraft technology to amplify the size of wakes.
+This development subsequently paved the way for wakesurfing to step into the spotlight.
+Numerous trailblazers in the sport, including but not limited to figures like Tim Lopes, Jerry Price, Jeff Page, Rick Lee, among others, are recognized for their pivotal roles in shaping modern wakesurfing.
+The first US design patent for a wakesurf board was granted to Alfonso Corona in 1997.